-- 1. Mentor Support Statement (See Appendix B, V.B.3.a) - 2.
+- 1. Mentor Statement (See Appendix B, V.B.3.a) - 2.
 Biographical Sketches for the Mentor and Postdoctoral Fellow (See Appendix B, V.B.3.b) - 3.
 Facilities and Equipment (See Appendix C, c.6) - 4.
 Research Plan (See Appendix B, V.B.3.d; no longer than 12 pages) - 5.
 Current Support (See Appendix C, c.8) - 6.
 Special Matters Animal Care or Human Subjects Certifications, if applicable (see Appendix B, V.B.3.f) - 7.
-References and Citations (See Appendix B, V.B.3.g) - 8.
-Appendices and Reprints (See Appendix B, V.B.3.h)
+Vertebrate Animal Scientific Review (VASR), if applicable (see Appendix B, V.B.3.g) - 8.
+References and Citations (See Appendix B, V.B.3.h) - 9.
+Appendices and Reprints (See Appendix B, V.B.3.i)

 The NSPIRES proposal submission process ensures that a minimum set of required proposal cover page fields are completed.
 Provision of the proposal summary and business data elements of the cover page will be necessary in order for the AOR to submit the proposal.
-If either of these two proposal elements is incomplete, the "View Proposal/ Check Elements" function of NSPIRES will display red "error" flags and messages to alert the user to the information that is required but missing, and the "Submit Proposal" button will not be available.
+If either of these two proposal elements is incomplete, the "View Proposal/Check Elements" function of NSPIRES will display red "error" flags and messages to alert the user to the information that is required but missing, and the "Submit Proposal" button will not be available.
 Although the PI will be able to release the proposal to the AOR, the proposal cannot be submitted by the AOR until these required fields are complete.
 Any additional information that is missing will be identified by yellow "warning" flags.
 Proposers are reminded to check the solicitation instructions to ensure compliance with all instructions, as adherence to these two element validation checks alone is insufficient to guarantee a compliant proposal.
 Additionally, in those cases where instruction in the RFA contradicts an NSPIRES warning, the NSPIRES yellow "warning" may be ignored.
 Proposers should follow the RFA instructions closely to help ensure submission of a compliant proposal.